Where Would We Be Without Failure?

-- His first entrepreneurial effort was a thread and needle store in Boston.
-He worked hard, but it failed within a year.
+- His first thread and needle store in Boston failed within a year.

 - His second effort was a dry goods store.
 He worked hard, but failed again.

-- His third attempt was in partnership with Samuel S. Houghton, and he learned much; but after a year decided that he wanted something different.
+- His partnership with Samuel S. Houghton lasted one year, then he decided that he wanted something different.

-- Macy and his brother, Charles traveled west to California to mine gold.
-They failed to get rich in gold, but seized the opportunity to sell goods to the miners.
-They opened Macy and Company in Marysville, north of Sacramento.
+- Macy and his brother, Charles opened Macy and Company in Marysville, north of Sacramento.
 When the miners left the area, so did the Macy brothers.